How We Teach

 “Waldorf schools provide a program that not only fosters conventional forms of academic achievement, but also puts a premium on the development of imagination...”- Elliot Eisner, Ph.D., Professor of Education and Art, Stanford University -

 In our Early Childhood classrooms, we foster active, imaginative play — the real work of childhood.
 We ensure a consistent rhythm of everyday life, songs, poems and circle games to strengthen the children’s natural creativity and provide the content for high quality of play.
 Stories are told, not read, and come to life through the imagination that the children bring to them.
 Fairy tales and puppet shows allow the children to feel secure in a world where good triumphs over bad.
 Seasonal festivals and activities in nature foster a meaningful connection with the natural world.

 The class teacher accompanies a class for multiple years, ideally through all eight grades.
 He or she is the primary teacher for math, language arts, social studies and science.
 Class teachers are role models for lifelong learning, researching the curriculum each year and designing lessons for a small group of children they know well and fully understand how to best engage.

 Each day begins with a two-hour lesson that typically opens with speech work and music, math practice and movement, followed by the main academic work of the day.
 Subjects are taught in three- or four-week blocks so that the students can explore the subject in depth.
 Rather than using textbooks, the class teachers create lessons based on their research and their knowledge of the students.
 Students record and illustrate the subject matter in a main lesson book — one way they are active and responsible for their learning.

-Handwork, gym, Spanish, German, and the art of movement called Eurythmy, are taught by special subject teachers after the Main Lesson.
+Handwork, gym, Spanish, German, movement and games, strings, orchestra and chorus are taught by special subject teachers after the Main Lesson.
 Class teachers and special subject teachers meet together weekly to discuss their teaching and learn from each other.